marijnh/Eloquent-JavaScript/05_higher_order.md

 Higher-order functions start to shine when you need to _compose_ operations.
-As an example, let's write code that finds the average year of origin for left-to-right and right-to-left scripts in the data set.
+As an example, let's write code that finds the average year of origin for living and dead scripts in the data set.

 ```
 function average(array) {